Fine Arts Department

 Canterbury Chorale is the place where anyone can find their singing voice.
 This choir emphasizes the healthy habits of ensemble singing through a variety of genres and styles.
 Canterbury Chorale is open to all students, without audition, and performs at various concerts and special events throughout the school year.

 This band is open to all instruments.
 Students with little experience such as late beginning to intermediate levels are welcome.
 All that is required is the desire to improve as well as work towards a common goal with others.
-Students will play music in the styles of popular music, rock & roll, and jazz.
+Students will play music in the style of popular music, rock & roll, and jazz.

 The Canterbury Orchestra will perform various selections from an expanded repertoire including styles of music ranging from symphonic to contemporary pop selections.
 The material will be chosen based on the ability of the group as a whole.
 Students will be expected to participate in all rehearsals and performances of the Orchestra.
 Prerequisite: This is not a class in instrumental instruction.
 Students must have played an orchestral instrument (woodwind, brass, or string) and have the basic knowledge thereof.
 This instrument must be available to the student for full time use.
 Private lessons are encouraged but not necessary, as long as the student can perform the music assigned.
 By audition.

 Rock Band is a select group of students who will perform music in a variety of subgenres of rock & roll music.
 Students will learn the stylistic elements of a variety of rock styles and focus on both rhythm section playing and creating solos while performing at several concerts throughout the year.
-This course is open to guitarists, bassists, drummers, vocalists, keyboard players (pianists), percussionists, saxophone and trumpet players.
+This course is open to guitarists, bassists, drummers, vocalists, keyboard players (pianists), percussionists, saxophone, and trumpet players.
 If you are interested in rock music this is the group for you.
 Students must have a background of at least intermediate level on their instrument.
 By audition.

 Students will have the opportunity to explore music through the medium of guitar playing.
 Students will have hands-on work in every class and may work independently on occasion.
 Topics include chord shapes, strumming patterns, rhythm guitar playing, playing in a group, and the use of a capo.
 Students will also learn to read chord charts and tablature.
 This course is ideal for any student who is interested in learning how to play the guitar.
 For students who do not own a guitar they can rent one or use guitars in the classrooms for practice.